 It was great.
 I've really enjoyed all aspects of the project.
 I have made new friends and learnt so much about writing music and how an orchestra works.

 What we did

-To date, there have been three Cumbria Calling projects:
+To date, there have been four Cumbria Calling projects:

 Cumbria Calling: Tales of Cumberland took place from December 2016 to September 2017.
 In a series of workshops and a residential weekend, 28 young people led and directed the content of the work, creating "Tales of Cumberland".
 The three-movement multi-genre suite for orchestra and turntables was performed by the Cumbria Youth Orchestra conducted by Alice Farnon in Carlisle to an audience of 857 people.
 Supported by composer Andrew J Smith, DJ Kris Gjerstad and musicians from Manchester Camerata, the group learned how to compose, socialised with young people outside their schools and had the thrill of hearing their work performed by an orchestra.